fadhilradh/React-Dashboard/README.md

-Employee management dashboard using React and Material UI with notifications
+Employee management dashboard using React and Material UI with notifications and local storage